BlueGrisGris/vpRm/README.md

 cd vpRm
 Rscript -e 'devtools::install()'
 ```
 This will install the `vpRm` package.
-Now, to begin running VPRM models, the folowing driver data are required, and can be downloaded from a variety of sources:
+Now, to begin running VPRM models, the following driver data are required, and can be downloaded from a variety of sources:
 - Photosynthetically Available Radiation (PAR) or Downwelling Shortwave Radiation (SDR)
 - Temperature at 2 meters above the surface
 - Enhanced Vegetation Index (EVI)
 - Landcover type
-- Greenup and Green down days for each pixel
+- Greenup and Greendown days for each pixel
 - Minimum and Maximum EVI data for the year (Or a full year's worth of EVI data)

 To initialize an object of class `vpRm` in R, supply the filenames of your driver data to the `new_vpRm()` function: